yosikari/-Appsus/README.md

 <h3>Appsus-Mail</h3>

-<h4>Simple mail cradl app, the user can sent a new mail, filter his mail and delete mails.</h4>
+<h4>Simple mail CRUDL app, the user can sent a new mail, filter his mail and delete mails.</h4>

 <li>List: In the main view the user can see all his mail sent and received. when hovering over a mail the user can open it or delete it.</li>